JHartzer/beautiful-jekyll/_posts/2020-06-23-making-a-website.md

 ## Install Jekyll

 I would recommend following the jekyll
-[Quickstart Guide](https://jekyllrb.com/docs/) for instructions on setting up a Ruby environment, bundler, and jekyll.
+[Quick Start Guide](https://jekyllrb.com/docs/) for instructions on setting up a Ruby environment, bundler, and jekyll.
 This is a relatively painless process, and can be done on any OS.